00fox/Ds2vJoy/README.md

 ## ViGEm
 ![ViGEm](Doc/11.png)

-Install, remove and use @Nefarius &co ViGEm separately or jointly to vJoy
+Install, remove and use @nefarius &co ViGEm separately or jointly to vJoy
 - Then you can have a fully remapped DS4 or X360
 - Or a simple copy of DS4/DS5 to X360, to simplify compatibility problems
 - Checkboxes are made to swap between DS or vJoy as source